-Upon the closing of this offering, we will have Class A ordinary shares and Class B ordinary shares issued and outstanding (or Class A ordinary shares if the underwriters exercise in full the over-allotment option) excluding Class A ordinary shares issued but deemed to be not outstanding, Class A ordinary shares issuable upon the exercise of outstanding options and ordinary Class A shares reserved for future issuance under our share incentive plan as of the closing of this offering.
+Immediately prior to the completion of this offering, there will be Class A ordinary shares and Class B ordinary shares outstanding, assuming the underwriters do not exercise the over-allotment option and excludes ordinary shares issued but deemed to be not outstanding, ordinary shares issuable upon the exercise of outstanding share options and ordinary shares reserved for future issuance under our share incentive plan.
+Immediately prior to the completion of this offering, ordinary shares issued but deemed to be not outstanding will be redesignated into Class A ordinary shares on a one-for-one basis.

 All of our ordinary shares issued and outstanding prior to the completion of the offering are and will be fully paid, and all of our Class A ordinary shares to be issued in the offering will be issued as fully paid.
-Our authorized share capital post-offering will be US\$50,000 divided into Class A ordinary shares with a par value of US\$0.0001 each,

-Class B ordinary shares with a par value of US\$0.0001 each and 500,000,000 shares of a par value of US\$0.0001 each of such class or classes (however designated) as our board of directors may determine in accordance with the amended and restated memorandum and articles of association.
+Our authorized share capital immediately prior to the completion of this offering will be US\$50 divided into 84,000,000 Class A ordinary shares with a par value US\$0.000000005 each, 116,000,000 Class B ordinary shares with a par value US\$0.000000005 each and 9,800,000,000 shares of a par value US\$0.000000005 each of such class or classes (however designated) as our board of directors may determine in accordance with the amended and restated memorandum and articles of association.

-Assuming that we obtain the requisite shareholder approval, immediately prior to this completion of this offering, we will adopt an amended and restated memorandum and articles of association, or post-IPO memorandum and articles of association, which will replace our current memorandum and articles of association in its entirety.
-The following are summaries of material provisions of our post-IPO memorandum and articles of association and the Companies Law as they relate to the material terms of our Class A and Class B ordinary shares that we expect will become effective immediately prior to this completion of this offering.
+Assuming that we obtain the requisite shareholder approval, immediately prior to the completion of this offering, we will adopt an amended and restated memorandum and articles of association, or post-IPO memorandum and articles of association, which will replace our current memorandum and articles of association in its entirety.
+The following are summaries of material provisions of our post-IPO memorandum and articles of association and the Companies Law as they relate to the material terms of our Class A and Class B ordinary shares that we expect will become effective immediately prior to the completion of this offering.